How To Earn More With The Alaska Airlines Credit Card: 2023 Review

-Alaska Airlines Visa Signature® customers and those travelling with them will have the fee waived for the first bag.
+Alaska Airlines Visa Signature customers and those traveling with them will have the fee waived for the first bag.

 - Travel in first class.

-Customers travelling first class will have the fee waived for the first two bags if they were upgraded before the baggage is checked in.
+Customers traveling first class will have the fee waived for the first two bags if they were upgraded before the baggage is checked in.

 - Have elite traveler status under the Mileage Plan.

 Elite level Mileage Plan members, American AAdvantageExecutive Platinum, Platinum, Gold Elite Level members, and Club 49 members will have their baggage fees waived for the first two bags.